lazywithclass/project-lamp/website/book/chapter1.markdown

 ```
 This means that `quicksort` works for *any* `List` type, given that the elements of said list contains elements of the `Ord` class.
 This relieves one from having to write `quicksort` that works for lists containing *non-sortable* elements.
 Using type classes to constrain function inputs also gives one access to the pre-defined functions of the given class, which in this case are `<`, `<=`, `>`, `>=` and `==`.

-Thanks to polymorphism, we can now define a more *general* `List` type, as opposed to having to define a `List` type for *every* other type we would want to put into lists.
+Polymorphism can also be used with types.
+Thanks to polymorphism, we can now define a more *general* `List` type.
+This polymorphic definition allows us to have one definition of `List` that includes all other instances of `List`s regardless of the type of their elements.
 This type comes pre-defined in PureScript and is a type parameterized over all types `a`:
 ```haskell
 data List a = Nil
             | Cons a (List a)